ictinnovations/ictagent/doc/user_guide_extension.md

 ### Authentication

-  Enter the Url of communication server i.e Api Url, Username and Password.
-If all of these fields are valid then a success message will appear.
+  Enter the Url of communication server i.e Api Url, Username and Password, Test Credentials button.
+Click the Test Credential button to test your credentials.
+If all of these fields are valid then a success message will appear and the extensions will be automatically updated.
   If an error message displays then again fill the required fields with correct credentials.

 ### Select Extension
-  If there no extensions in the dropdown than click the Refresh button it will load the extensions.
+  To get the updated list of extensions click the Refresh button it will load the extensions.
   Select the Extension.
   Now all inbound and outbound calls will be handled through this Extension.